tensorflow/hub/docs/writing_model_documentation.md

     file type and content.
 *   `parent-model`: For TF.js/TFLite/Coral models: handle of the accompanying SavedModel/Placeholder
-*   `module-type`: the problem domain, e.g. "text-embedding" or "image-classification"
+*   `task`: the problem domain, e.g. "text-embedding" or "image-classification"
+*   `module-type`: should be set to the same value as the `task` tag.
+We'll deprecate and remove this tag in favor of `task` soon.
 *   `dataset`: the dataset the model was trained on, e.g. "ImageNet-21k" or "Wikipedia"
 *   `network-architecture`: the network architecture the model is based on, e.g.